LLC Payroll Taxes: Everything You Need to Know

 - Withhold and report both federal and state income taxes

 - Pay and report FICA taxes, i.e., Social Security and Medicare

 If the LLC owns property, then property taxes must be paid on that property.
 Sales and excise tax are also required.
 With regard to franchise taxes, LLCs are generally not responsible for this type of tax, as most states require corporations to pay such tax.

 An EIN, known as an Employer Identification Number, is the business identification number that is used for federal tax purposes.
 It is provided by the IRS and is used to pay employment taxes, as well as open a business bank account.
 Furthermore, some financial institutions require businesses to show proof of an EIN before doing business with the LLC.

 Some LLCs might not need an EIN.
 For example, if the LLC is a single-member LLC with no employees, it might not be necessary for that member to obtain an LLC.
 However, if the member hires employees, then an EIN will likely be required.
 If a single-member LLC does, in fact, have employees, the business has two ways in which to report and pay employment taxes:

 - Use the name and EIN given to the LLC

 - Use the name and social security number of the member

 While the member can try using his or her personal SSN, the IRS might likely contact the member requiring that he or she obtain an EIN for tax purposes, particularly if the LLC has several employees.
 Further, obtaining an EIN in this case can prevent future disputes or legal issues.

 If you need help learning more about LLC payroll taxes, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.